mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

   user explicitly says "discard everything".
 If unsure, ASK.
 ```

 That's when I stopped noticing such mistakes.
 Claude Code didn't get smarter.
-It just loaded the rules from the file at session start.
+It loaded the rules from the file at session start.

-*That's when it hit me.
-This isn't prompting.
-It's a memory architecture.*
+*I'd built a memory architecture.
+I'd been calling it "notes".*

 ---